vilmibm/tildemush/README.md

 > ...artifacts have politics.
 The change in the software encouraged different styles of interaction, and attracted a different type of person.
 The ethics of community _emerged_.
 The design of the software was a strong factor in shaping what emerged.
 >
-> -- <cite>Amy Bruckman, as quoted in The Virtual Community by Howard Reinghold
+> -- <cite>Amy Bruckman, as quoted in The Virtual Community by Howard Rheingold

 > This perpetual toggling between nothing being new, under the sun, and everything having very recently changed, absolutely, is perhaps the central driving tension of my work.
 >